-By June 30 of each year, the Licensee shall file with the Commission an annual report fully describing the monitoring efforts of the previous calendar year.
-USFS, CDFG, USFWS, and the State Water Board shall have at least 30 days to review and comment on the draft report prior to filing with the Commission.
-The Licensee shall provide copies of the final annual report to USFS, CDFG, USFWS, and the State Water Board.
+The Licensee shall prepare an annual report that fully describes the monitoring efforts of the previous calendar year, including the data collected and analysis of that data.
+The report shall be filed with the Commission by June 30 of each year for the preceding year.
+USFS, CDFW, USFWS, and the State Water Board shall have at least 30 days to review and comment on the draft report prior to filing with the Commission.
+The Licensee shall provide copies of the final annual report to USFS, CDFW, USFWS, and the Deputy Director.